BAPCon/CardPydentity/README.md

 ```

 ## About
-Simpler, non-ML, and local version of BiDR TV's collectibles classifier.
+Simpler, non-ML, and local version of collectibles classifier.
 More collectible categories are planned.

+A Python package that allows collectibles and trading cards to be identified and parsed from the title of a listing on eBay or any other retailers.
+Currently uses [fuzzymatching](https://en.wikipedia.org/wiki/Approximate_string_matching) and a master list of over 135,000 Pokemon and Magic: The Gathering cards.

 #### Current Available Brands:
 -   Magic: The Gathering
 -   Pokemon
--   Funko (partial)
+-   ~~Funko~~ (partial in dev version)

 #### Planned:
 - One Piece